Skip to main content

 About

-Ed-0: Zombie Uprising is a single player hack and slash game with horror, fantasy and historical themes.
+Ed-0: Zombie Uprising is a single player survival hack and slash game with horror, fantasy, historical and violence themes.
 It was developed by LANCARSE and was released on April 3, 2022.
-It received mostly positive reviews from players.
+It received mostly positive reviews from both critics and players.

 Slaughter the Dead, Face the Unpredictable.A rogue-like action where traditional Japanese characters (Samurai, Sumo Wrestler, and Ninja) destroy hordes of zombies.
 Since everything is randomly generated each time you play, no run will be the same.
 Need to make harsh decisions to survive.